TimFenwick15/dotmatrix-arm/README.md

 ## Display image defects
 Can see some non-selected rows lighting up, and can see some lights being missed.

 Some attempts at resolving are written below.
 The issue turned out to be electrical noise coming from my 5V mains power supply.
-The problem goes away when I drive the LED matrix with a 5V USB battery.
+The problem goes away when I drive the LED matrix with a 5V USB battery, or plug the display into an outlet with nothing else connected to it.

+## Optomised out variables
+Code on a branch seemed to be having trouble with code being optomised away.
+I tried making variables volatile, and turning off optomisations, but this for some reason didn't help.
+It's possible I changed something in .cproject by mistake that was causing this because the branch commit shows some large changes in .cproject

 ## Display image defects (Log)